Deoxyribonuclease: Types

-The two main types of DNase found in metazoans are known as deoxyribonuclease I (DNase I) and deoxyribonuclease II (DNase II).
+The two main types of DNase found in animals are known as deoxyribonuclease I (DNase I) and deoxyribonuclease II (DNase II).
 These two families have subcategories within them.

 The DNase I Family: DNase I, DNase1L1, DNase 1L2, DNase1L3

 The first set of DNases is DNase I. This family consisted of DNase I, DNase1L1, DNase 1L2, and DNase1L3.
-DNase I cleaves DNA to form two oligonucleotide-end products with 5’-phospho and 3’-hydroxy ends and is produced mainly by organs of the digestive system.
+DNase I cleaves DNA to form two oligonucleotide-end products with 5'-phospho and 3'-hydroxy ends and is produced mainly by organs of the digestive system.
 The DNase I family requires Ca2+ and Mg2+ cations as activators and selectively expressed.
 In terms of pH, the DNAses I family is active in normal pH of around 6.5 to 8.

-The DNase II Family: DNase II ɑ and DNase II ꞵ
+The DNase II Family: DNase II α and DNase II β

 The second set of DNAases is DNase II.
-This family consisted of DNase II ɑ and DNase II ꞵ.
-Like DNAase I, DNAase II cleaves DNA to form two oligonucleotide-end products with 5’-hydroxy and 3’-phospho ends.
+This family consisted of DNase II α and DNase II β.
+Like DNAase I, DNAase II cleaves DNA to form two oligonucleotide-end products with 5'-hydroxy and 3'-phospho ends.
 This type of DNAase is more widely expressed in tissues due to high expression in macrophages but limited cell-type expression.
 Unlike DNAase I, they do not need Ca2+ and Mg2+ cations as activators.
 In terms of pH, the DNAase II family is expressed in acidic pH.
 The cleavage pattern of DNase II is altered in the presence of Dimethyl sulfoxide(DMSO), which significantly affects the structure of DNA.